w3c/sync-media-pub/src/pages/sync-media.md

 It is RECOMMENDED to use a media fragment on `src` to refer to a large chunk of media; and to use `clipBegin` and `clipEnd` for defining fine-grained clips.
 This is to separate the requirement on the client of retrieving the resource, perhaps done using a URI request to a server, from locating a segment of the resource, done with clip start/end points.
 Otherwise, if a client is fetching every phrase individually, it would then have to implement complex caching to smooth out playback so as to remove glitching between clips.
 :::

-When media is in an embedding document, and referred to via that document, the selector may have to first be dereferenced.
+#### Embedded media

+Embedded media, such as a video in an HTML document, MAY be referenced by the URL of its embedding document plus a selector.

 {% example "Referring to video media contained within an HTML document" %}
 <par>